jonasjaeger-sci/mod905/docs/user/units.rst

 that the Coulomb constant is implicitly contained within the charges in the internal computations.

-In pyretis, several different systems of units are defined and it is also possible to define your own units.
-The choice of units will dictate how certain input parameters are read and it will also select the output units.
+In pyretis, several different systems of units are defined and you may also define your own units.
+The choice of a system of units will define the units used for input parameters.
 The different systems of units defined in pyretis are described in the following :ref:`section <user-units-system>` and the creation of custom systems are :ref:`also described <user-units-custom>`.
-The units are also described in the pyretis API in the description of the module :ref:`pyretis.core.units <api-core-units>`.
+In the pyretis library, the units are defined in the :py:mod:`pyretis.core.units` module.

+CONSTANTS['kB']

 .. _user-units-system: